 Finding Business Class all the way takes some work

-The biggest challenge with SkyTeam is the relative lack of availability in business class, so what you gain in price, you will have to pay for in the work you’ll need to put in to find available seats.
+The biggest challenge with SkyTeam is the relative lack of availability in Business Class, so what you gain in price, you will have to pay for in the work you’ll need to put in to find available seats.
 Whereas Star Alliance and Oneworld make it relatively easy to find availability, SkyTeam is somewhat trickier because alliance members such as Air France/KLM and Delta release fewer award seats to partner airlines.
-This can be mitigated by booking far in advance however, you should have no problem then.
+However, this can be mitigated by booking far in advance.
+You should have no problem then.

 Cathay Pacific Asia Miles is a popular program for Oneworld redemptions.
-They are a transfer partner to Amex, Citibank and Capital One with a transfer ratio of 1:1 for Amex and Citibank, and 2:1.5 for transfers from Capital One.
+It is a transfer partner with Amex, Citibank, and Capital One with a transfer ratio of 1:1 for Amex and Citibank, and 2:1.5 for transfers from Capital One.

 Reasonable redemption prices, based on miles flown

-Cathay Pacific Asia Miles doesn’t have a published round the world award chart.
-Instead, their Oneworld multi carrier award chart works largely the same way, as it’s priced based on the flown distance (similar to ANA’s award chart) and allows RTW routings.
+Cathay Pacific Asia Miles doesn’t have a published round-the-world award chart.
+Instead, its Oneworld multi-carrier award chart works largely the same way, as it is priced based on the flown distance (similar to ANA’s award chart) and allows RTW routings.
 Prices are reasonable with a typical 35,000 mile itinerary setting you back 210,000 miles, or 240,000 miles for a 50,000 mile itinerary.